dgaydukov/cert-aws/files/sa.md

 * rule-1 - forward /api requests to /api endpoint in your app
 * default rule - always return 403
 So with this only `/api` endpoint would be available.
 All other endpoints would return 403.

+Usefule features
+* cross-zone for eqaul load distribution across all instances, no matter in which AZ they are.
+* Sticky Sessions - when you send `AWSELB` cookie and elb remember to which ec2 instance to route request

+Health check can be
+* ping
+* connection attempt
+* page that is checked periodically

 ###### CloudWatch